cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 You can almost read it like a little story!
 Cypress calls this "chaining" and we chain together commands to build tests that really express what the app does in a declarative way.

-Also note that the {% url 'App Preview' overview-of-test-runner#Overview %} pane has updated further after the click, following the link and showing the destination page:
+Also note that the {% url 'App Preview' test-runner#Overview %} pane has updated further after the click, following the link and showing the destination page:

 Now we can assert something about this new page!